Summary

 The breakdown of policies in this document (some policies are of course targeted at more than one level of government)

 Most of the policies are for the Scottish Government, but some are for local authorities, some for the UK Government and some for the international community.
-Confronting the climate crisis will indeed require doing Guterres’ “everything, everywhere, all at once” and even where the Scottish Government is not the prime mover of an issue, it can influence, incentivise and persuade, a role that it must perform from a position of domestic credibility.
+Confronting the climate crisis will indeed require doing Guterres’ “everything, everywhere, all at once” and even where the Scottish Government does not hold all the levers, it can influence, incentivise and persuade – a role that it must perform from a position of domestic credibility.

 Some policies would directly bring about emissions reductions, some would help to enable behaviour change towards those that are pro-climate by making these choices more affordable and accessible, and some would do both.